-- students and parents and/or legal guardians ('Parents') before, during and after the course of a student's enrolment at the School, including: - name, contact details (including next of kin), date of birth, gender, language background, previous school and religion - parents' education, occupation and language background - health information (e.g. details of disability and/or allergies, dietary requirements, absence notes, immunisation/vaccination details, medical reports and names of doctors) - results of assignments, tests and examinations - conduct and complaint records, or other behaviour notes, and school reports
+- students and parents and/or legal guardians ('Parents') before, during and after the course of a student's enrolment at the School, including: - name, contact details (including next of kin), date of birth, gender, language spoken at home, previous school and religion - parents' education, occupation, marital status, country of birth and language spoken at home - health information (e.g. details of disability and/or allergies, dietary requirements, absence notes, immunisation/vaccination details, medical reports and names of doctors)

+- bank account and credit card details

+- results of assignments, tests and examinations

+- conduct and complaint records, or other behaviour notes, and school reports

 - information about referrals to government welfare agencies

 - counselling reports

 - health fund details and Medicare number

 - court orders

-- criminal records

-- volunteering information
+- volunteering information, and

 - photos and videos at School events.

-- job applicants, staff members, volunteers and contractors, including:
+- Employment applicants, staff members, volunteers and contractors, including:

 - name, contact details (including next of kin), date of birth, and religion

 - information on job application

 - professional development history

-- salary and payment information, including superannuation details
+- salary and payment information, including tax file number, superannuation and bank account details

 - health information (e.g. details of disability and/or allergies, vaccination details and medical certificates)

 - complaint records and investigation reports

 - leave details

 - photos and videos at School events

-- workplace surveillance information
+- workplace surveillance information, and

-- work emails and private emails (when using work email address) and Internet browsing history
+- work emails and private emails (when using work email address) and Internet browsing history, and

 - other people who come into contact with the School, including name and contact details and any other information necessary for the particular contact with the School.